 The cassette toilet is convenient.
 It looks like any other toilet and has a water flush system.
 Where it is different is that it sits over a removable cartridge which is called a cassette.
 This cartridge can be easily removed from the camper or RV and emptied anywhere that has a toilet.
 F

-The original toilet/shower setup was cramped and I couldn’t imagine actually taking a shower in there.
-If we had used the shower, the water would have emptied straight out the back of the camper as the unit didn’t have a grey water tank.
-Plus, a few short showers would nearly empty our 24-gallon fresh water supply.
+The original toilet/shower setup was cramped and I could not imagine actually taking a shower in there.
+If we had used the shower, the water would have emptied straight out the back of the camper as the unit did not have a grey water holding tank.
+Plus, a few short showers would nearly empty our 24-gallon freshwater supply.
 The camper also has an outdoor shower so if we really need it we can use that one.
-So, we opted for removing the interior shower to free up some space for other renovations (primarily that grey tank… another post to come).
+For these reasons, we opted to remove the interior shower to free up some space for other renovations.

 Removing the Blackwater Plumbing and Sealing

 As a part of removing the factory installed shower/toilet combo, we had to remove the shower door, faucets, toilet, the shower base, the raised floor, and all the plumbing.
 This included removing the blackwater vent pipe that ran to the roof.
 I used a plastic doorknob wall protector from Lowe’s to cap the hole left on the roof and made sure it was well sealed with ProFlex RV.
 I also had to remove all the shower and blackwater plumbing underneath the raised floor along with the release valves on the bottom of the camper.
 This meant more holes that needed patching underneath the camper.
 Here I used some plywood pieces and polyurethane to weather seal it.
 Once again using the ProFlex to seal the edges of the boards to the camper.